 Learning is essential to human behavior.
 From the classroom to the trading floor to ordering at a restaurant, our ability to make good decisions is shaped by how we learn from experience.
 Research in the Learning Lab seeks to understand how this happens in the brain.

-We adopt an integrative approach that combines functional brain imaging (fMRI) with patient and developmental studies.
-Converging these methods allows us to understand the brain regions that are involved, and necessary, for cognition.
+Our research focuses on how the brain supports learning, memory and decision making in humans.
+Combining different methods, including functional brain imaging (fMRI) with patient and developmental studies, allows us to understand the brain regions that are involved, and necessary, for cognition.

-Congratulations to Raphael Gerraty for being awarded the Edward E. Smith Memorial Award for Cognitive Neuroscience!
-September 2014.
+Congratulations to Raphael Gerraty for being awarded the National Research Service Award (NRSA) Predoctoral Training Fellowship (F31)!

 The Learning Lab is located on the third floor of the Psychology Department on the Morningside Heights Campus of Columbia University.